ReactiveSets/toubkal/README.md

 authorizations by **Toubkal Monetization Providers**.

-Disruptive new business opportunities arrising from **Toubkal Realtime Data Portability** will prove much stronger than the current closed, data-within-application model, resulting in more data and more services available to more users and businesses.
+Disruptive new business opportunities arrising from **Toubkal Realtime Data Portability** will prove stronger than the current closed, data-within-application model, resulting in more data and more services available to more users and businesses.

 ### Ecosystem